SumoLogic/sumologic-documentation/docs/reuse/apps/logs-collection-prereqisites.md

 sudo setfacl -R -m d:u:otelcol-sumo:r-x,d:g:otelcol-sumo:r-x,u:otelcol-sumo:r-x,g:otelcol-sumo:r-x <PATH_TO_LOG_FILE>
 ```

-Run the above command for all the log files in the directory that need to be ingested, which are not residing in the default location .
+Run the above command for all the log files in the directory that need to be ingested, which are not residing in the default location.

 If Linux **ACL Support** is not available, traditional Unix-styled user and group permission must be modified.
 It should be sufficient to add the otelcol system user to the specific group that has access to the log files.